junaidshakur/obrc-c/README.md

 trying to solve one billion row challenge in c to learn c :) https://github.com/gunnarmorling/1brc

+TODO:
+- Currently all measurement are aggregated in one, not based on station, so need to implement station based aggregtion
+- - Need to implment hashset
+- Some lines are missing due to chunks are being started from middle of line so just skipping them to read stable data line.

 Compilation Steps: (will create a makefile later) gcc obrc.c -o obrc -pthread